Our Story in 2023

 2.2 Kit Collections

-Due to the effect of the pandemic on tourism our kit collection and distribution programmes remained suspended.
+Post-Covid our kit collection and distribution programmes remained suspended.
 We have maintained contact and closely monitored the situation with our partners at the Lake District National Park and the Kilimanjaro Porters Assistance Project.
-We will look to restart this when required.
+We will look to restart this when appropriate.

 2.3 Fund Raising

-• We also continue to receive regular income from the ‘Friends of R.O.B.’ though increasing their number remains an annual focus.
+We continued to receive income from Amazon Smile donations (though this service will close in 2023).
+This year it generated £45.
+We also continued to receive regular income from the ‘Friends of ROB’ scheme.
+Increasing their number remains an annual focus.

 3. AWARDS & AWARDEES

 Guide Training Scholarships